BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

    * Removed "standalone" and "standalone offline" variants *(this is now much better managed by BLCMM)*
  * Added wider selection of boss unique drop rates
+ * Added a category to choose drop quantities for bosses, in addition to the drop rates.
  * Set a few creature minibosses (such as Pimon and Tumba) to guarantee their unique drops.
  * Removed buffs for Big Game Hunt DLC rare skins.
 We weren't touching any other